dhicks6345789/jamstack/README.md

 ```
 This will step through the installation and configuration of your system with the above packages, leaving you with a basic template website to start adding content and functionality to.

-The recommended approach is to duplicate this project so you have your own editable version you can extend to add any further requiremnets or content to.
+The recommended approach is to duplicate this project so you have your own editable version you can extend to add any further requirements or content to.

 ## Main Points Of Interest